about the band

 Since expanding to a four-piece, Gnoss have continued to delight at performances and festivals across the UK and Europe, earning a nomination for Up and Coming Artist of the Year at the MG Alba Scots Trad Music Awards 2017.

-With international touring complimenting the release of their debut album in 2019, all eyes are firmly on this young quartet as they continue to stride forth from the pack.
+Now touring their new album ‘Drawn From Deep Water’, all eyes are firmly on this young quartet as they continue to stride forth from the pack.

 Aidan Moodie belongs to a rich vein of Orcadian folk musicians that have made a name for themselves outside of the northern isles.